-In June 2008 REDRESS lodged a petition on Mr Akwanga’s behalf as Communication No. 1813/2008 with the HRC for multiple breaches of the ICCPR, including torture.
+In June 2008 REDRESS lodged a petition on Mr Akwanga’s behalf as Communication No. 1813/2008 with the UNHRC for multiple breaches of the ICCPR, including torture.
 In July 2009 the Cameroon filed a response (in French) arguing that the case was inadmissible and also contesting it on the merits, to which REDRESS replied on Mr Akwanga’s behalf in September 2009.
 The UNHRC’s decision of 22 March 2011 is in French; an official English version was released thereafter.

 Cameroon had six months to submit to the HRC details on the measures taken to ensure Mr Akwanga an effective remedy for the breaches, including a re-examination of his conviction under the guarantees in the ICCPR and an investigation into the facts; it must also ensure the prosecution of those responsible for the breaches, as well as appropriate reparation and specific compensation.
 Cameroon is also obliged to ensure similar violations do not occur in the future.

-In February 2012, Cameroon made its Observations on the Views to the HRC, to which REDRESS responded on behalf of Mr Akwanga in March 2012.
+In February 2012, Cameroon made its Observations on the Views to the UNHRC, to which REDRESS responded on behalf of Mr Akwanga in March 2012.
 The Observations showed that Cameroon has yet to take measures to implement the UNHRC's Views.
-The HRC has asked Cameroon to respond substantively.
+The UNHRC asked Cameroon to respond substantively.
 Cameroon responded to the UNHRC on 19 June 2014.
-On 31 July 2014 REDRESS made a further submission to the UNHRC to push for full implementation of the HRC's Views in the case.
+On 31 July 2014 REDRESS made a further submission to the UNHRC to push for full implementation of the UNHRC's Views in the case.